 This set up makes the ride feel a lot like a traditional skateboard.
-Yes, because of the smaller wheels you do feel the vibrations coming through, but it is surprisingly not as much as some other short eboards I’ve ridden before.
+Yes, because of the smaller wheels you do feel the vibrations coming through, but it is surprisingly not as much as some other short eboards I’ve ridden before and you could always throw on a set of Cloudwheel donuts.
 The risers and bushings do a fantastic job of taking on that job.

 But the bushings also do a lot more than that.
 These are what makes this board such a dream to carve on.
 More on that later on.